Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Discussion

-Given these findings, we offer several considerations for both trial design and analysis.
-At the design stage, investigators may not need to impose rigid constraints on recruitment timing to ensure valid analysis, as our results demonstrate that any consistent recruitment pattern maintains inference validity.
-However, investigators should establish protocols for documenting recruitment patterns throughout the trial.
-When individual-level recruitment times can be recorded without compromising privacy, these are recommended to be collected systematically.
-In settings where exact enrollment dates may identify participants (particularly in smaller clusters or rare disease populations) cluster-period-specific enrollment densities provide an acceptable alternative that preserves analytical utility while protecting confidentiality.
-At the analysis stage, investigators can first examine whether recruitment patterns are different between control and intervention periods using the documented data; we provide a simple regression-based approach that tests for associations between treatment status and cluster-period enrollment sizes in Section \ref{sec:empirical}.
-When patterns remain consistent across conditions, standard discrete-time analyses with model-robust variance estimation are recommended.
-However, when substantial changes are detected, the intervention effect estimates may be biased, requiring careful interpretation that acknowledges this limitation.
-In such cases, alternative analytical approaches that explicitly model time-varying recruitment may be required, though development of these methods remains an area for future research.
+Building on these findings, we offer several considerations for trial design and analysis.
+At the design stage, our results suggest that investigators need not impose rigid constraints on recruitment timing to ensure valid analysis, since any random recruitment pattern does not compromise inference validity.
+Investigators may nonetheless find it useful to establish protocols for documenting recruitment patterns throughout the trial.
+When individual-level recruitment times can be recorded without compromising privacy, they can be collected systematically; when exact enrollment dates may identify participants (particularly in smaller clusters or rare disease populations), cluster-period-specific enrollment densities offer an acceptable alternative that preserves analytical utility while protecting confidentiality.
+At the analysis stage, investigators can first examine whether recruitment patterns differ between control and intervention periods, which our interactive Shiny application makes straightforward to explore.
+When the patterns remain consistent across conditions, standard discrete-time analyses paired with the RVE and MD correction provide valid inference.
+When substantial changes are detected, however, the intervention effect estimates may be biased, and results are best interpreted with careful acknowledgment of this limitation.
+In such cases, alternative approaches that explicitly model time-varying recruitment may be required, though developing these methods remains an area for future research.